openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `required` Label to show when we're required
 * `mindate` Expression to use to set the minimum possible date

+### {% datepicker ... %}

+Generates a date time fields, a date field on one line and a time field on another

+Keywords:

+* `field` a string of the models api name '.' field from this it calculates the label, model and will infer the lookuplist if required.
+For example {% datetimepicker field="DogOwner.vet_appointment" %}
+* `date_label` The Label with which to describe the date field (defaults to 'Date')
+* `time_label` The Label with which to describe the date field (defaults to 'Time')
+* `model` The model which we are editing (This is a string that references an in-scope Angular variable)
+* `change`  an angular directive that fires on change

 ### {% input ... %}

 The input template tag generates you a form input that will play nicely with OPAL's styling.